JSNavey/JNavey-Weather-Journal-App/README.md

 2. An API key will be sent to your registered email but it needs a few hours before activation.
 3. Once the key is activated, store `baseUrl` and `apiKey` at the top of the `app.js` file<br>
 >`const apiKey = '<your_api_key>&units=imperial';`

+# How to Run the Application
+Run `node server.js` command in the terminal.

 # Development
 This project is built from HTML, CSS and Javascript languages.<br>